 Creating compelling and effective Google Ads can be a frustrating process.
-After all, you have limited space to fill all your ad copy.
+After all, you have limited space to fill all your ad copy and the pressure for high ROI is immense.

-This means that creativity is a must.
+This means that creativity is a must to get the return on your PPC ad investment.
 If you are ready to create a Google Ad that helps generate the results that you are looking for, knowing what to do and what to avoid is key.
 Keep reading for some helpful tips on writing a Google Ad.

 Leverage the Use of Keywords